 University of Florida, College of Medicine: provides volunteer physicians and physician assistants, residents and medical students to the clinic on rotation.

-Alachua County Health Department provides supplies for screening sexually-transmitted infections and follow-up with patients regarding care for their STI.
+Alachua County Health Department accepts referrals for individuals interested in getting screened for sexually-transmitted infections and follow-up with patients regarding care for their STI.

 WE CARE is a community based specialist referral service for the uninsured of Alachua county.